marxin/texi2rst-generated/sphinx/gccint/rtl-representation/registers-and-memory.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: RTL register expressions, RTL memory expressions

 .. _regs-and-memory:

-.. index:: RTL register expressions

-.. index:: RTL memory expressions

 Registers and Memory
 ********************